 We associate personal agency with greater control and self-realization— powerful tactics in search of stability.
 Whereas a certain degree of control and stability are necessary for physical maturation, stability is a double whammy.

 Upon planning our futures and evaluating our pasts, we are limited by the very nature of memories that have conditioned us to become who we are.
 With age, we find ourselves in a bias.
-We want to reach a goal but don't know what this goal is.
+We want to reach a goal, but don't know what this goal is.
 Being vaguely aware of our ignorance, we are drawn to search in the chests of the past.
 In yet later years, this automatic tendency to focus on the past is experienced together and simultaneously with an awareness that the past is disorienting.
-We no longer know whether we want to continue remembering (what is remembering in any case?) or forget all about it.
+We no longer know whether we want to continue reusing our memories (what are memories in any case?) or forget all about them.
 We try to do both, and no one seems to be able to help us discern what to focus on first.

-The presence of listening is a good enough reason for cognitive-emotional sharpening: Our aliveness, health, focus, motivation, joy, and acceptance all come together in a dance of interrelatedness.
+The process of self-observation is a good enough reason for cognitive-emotional sharpening: Our aliveness, health, focus, motivation, joy, and acceptance all come together in a dance of interrelatedness.

 Remembering With Another

-Whether from life-long collaborative learning experiences or occasional playful encounters in childhood, we are all familiar with the delight of experiencing life with another person.
+Whether from lifelong collaborative learning experiences or occasional playful encounters in our childhood, we are all familiar with the delight of experiencing life with another person.

-I'm here to offer you techniques that enhance the natural and powerful inclination to remember the best of ourselves with the help of another person.
+I'm here to offer you techniques that enhance the natural and powerful inclination to remember the best of ourselves with the help of another person (as an alternative and a sub-species of the same practice, you can focus on memorizing a new language or a poem).
 Instead of reinforcing automatic aspects of yourself (as in rumination), these techniques encourage collaboration of subconscious memory mechanisms (as in dreaming) and their reemergence from scratch.
-Rather than focusing on habitual thoughts and emotional reactions (like in traditional psychotherapy), you become aware of your memory as a mechanism rather than a data file.
+Rather than reinvesting in habitual thoughts and emotional reactions, you become aware of your mind as a mechanism rather than a data file.

 Memories Point to What is Important in the Moment

-The most important outcome of “touch”-based (I use the word “touch” in a somato-poetic sense) exploration of the psyche is a sense of connection to subtle factors governing one’s life and well-being.
-Once the ability to take notice of ANY memory choices is sharpened, feelings can be experienced and appreciated more deeply and profoundly.
+The most important outcome of our “touchy” exploration of the psyche is a sense of connection to subtle factors governing one’s life and well-being.
+Once the ability to notice what happens in our bodily awareness is sharpened, feelings can be experienced and appreciated more deeply and profoundly.
 This is hardly surprising since our need to feel deeper speaks to what is essential for us and our nervous systems.
 Subconscious memory mechanisms are our gurus.
 We pay attention to them so that we can learn, not so that they can stay with us.

 What to expect: